 Following this, in the EIA programme’s pilot phase, 475 primary teachers were given an iPod Nano and 225 secondary teachers were given the iPod Touch.
 The secondary teachers’ iPod Touch was preloaded with audio podcasts, enhanced with synchronized text and images which provided the core of their ICT-enhanced professional development materials.
 They also received a print-based teacher professional development package entitled English for Today in Action, which presented 12 CLT modules (active listening, predictive listening, using visual aids, creative writing, and so on) that could be adapted and used to teach communicative English.

-In 2011, we finished field-testing the same buy viagra audio viagra online and video resources on a much cheaper mobile phone-based kit using the Nokia C1-01.
+In 2011, we finished field-testing the same audio and video resources on a much cheaper mobile phone-based kit using the Nokia C1-01.
 This phone sells for £38 and supports up to a 32 gigabyte secure digital (SD) card which holds all of EIA’s materials.
 EIA materials were also field-tested on micro SD cards, which were supplied to the teachers for use with their own mobile phones.

 Our research on the pilot phase teachers showed that the support provided through the materials is seen as both relevant and effective; in particular, the digital content on the media players is highly valued.
 Using audio and video has proved to be tremendously helpful in realising the current classroom-based changes.
 As using audio and video for increased teacher support, and the use of audio in particular, is such a critical success factor, it continues to be a core part of our delivery model now and will be in the future.
 One of the key advantages of the ‘teacher in the hand’ mentioned by the teachers is that professional development is provided through mobile technology which gives them the freedom to learn at their own pace, when and where they want.
 In addition, the interactive nature of the classroom methods and materials, delivered through audio, has proven to be highly effective in reaching a large number of children and is changing the way in which English is taught and learnt.
 Teachers find it relatively easy to use the technology and to actively integrate the audio in to their teaching.